santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 3. Navigate to the "Roles" tab and add PTCB_ADMINISTRATOR (Application Services Admin), EOCB Admin User (Chatbot Admin), and EOCB Client User (Chatbot user).

+4. Click Return to Search and then Add a New Value.
+Enter "PROXY_USER" or something similar

+5. Go to the "Roles" tab and add PTCB_USER and EOCB Service User.
+Make sure to save your changes

 ## Step 8: Create a Permission List for Your New Bot

 1. Navigate to PeopleTools > Security > Permissions and Roles > Permission Lists.

 2. Create a new Permission List for your new bot.
 I named mine EXPAMCB01.

+3. Navigate to PeopleTools > Security > Permissions and Roles > Roles

+4. Search for EOCB Service User and then add the newly created EXPAMCB01 permission list

 ## Step 9: Set Up the Web SDK on your PSFT instance